insideout10/wordlift-docs/docs/analysis.rst

 .. note::

     `Reconciling <key-concepts.html#reconciliation>`_ entities means **linking** the entity appearing in my text with its own equivalent on other source (i.e. DBpedia or Freebase).

+You can now continue to the :doc:`editing-entity` page.